Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 “Superhero fatigue doesn’t have anything to do with superheroes.
 We love Superman.
 We love Batman.
 We love Iron Man.
 They’re incredible characters and if the movie becomes just a bunch of nonsense on-screen, it gets really boring,” he said.

 “I get fatigued by most spectacle films, by the grind of not having an emotionally grounded story.
-If you don’t have a story at the base of it, just watching things bash each other, no matter how clever the designs and the VFX are, it just gets fatiguing, and I think that’s very, very real.”
+If you don’t have a story at the base of it, just watching things bash each other, no matter how clever the designs and the visual effects are, it just gets fatiguing, and I think that’s very, very real.”

 Best and worst movies in the DC Extended Universe